-This resin can be used to create a softer impasto effect.
+Use this resin to create a soft impasto effect.
 It is a liquid medium made from bleached beeswax, dammar resin and viscous linseed stand oil.

 Read about the impasto technique to learn how to use thick texture in painting.
 For some further reading on cold wax painting, I recommend this book which gives a comprehensive guide on mark making and other techniques associated with cold wax.

 Properties: adds body to paint, gives a glossy finish, speeds drying time